-- Contamination control: capturing fine debris from footwear and wheels before it circulates through airflow and filtration.
+- Contamination control, by capturing fine debris from footwear and wheeled equipment before it circulates through airflow and filtration systems

 Start with a simple map of your data centre